 Access Control

 a.
-Authorities implementing the ESD in form of hardware and software should keep record of individuals gaining physical access to it.
+Authorities implementing the system in form of hardware and software should keep record of individuals gaining physical access to it.

 b.
-Tailoring of privileges granted to a MNSW user by the national coordinator for the EMSWe shall be performed as per access rights policy defined in section 5.
+Tailoring of privileges granted to a users shall be performed as per access rights policy defined in section 5.

 Authentication

+Note: Interoperability between EMSA’s user management and the EMSWe user registry and access management system will be assessed with the Commission.

 c.
-A reliable authentication mechanism shall be implemented to uniquely identify the ESD users.
+A reliable authentication mechanism shall be implemented to uniquely identify the users.

-d.
-Passwords should be compliant with the SSN password policy detailed in the SSN Technical and Operational Documentation.

 e.
 Authorities implementing a machine-to-machine interface shall guarantee the authenticity by appropriate means based on industrial best practices.
 For interfaces with the ESD, 2-way SSL will be implemented.

 f.
 A user ID should only be used by the appointed user or users.
-Authorities in charge of providing access to the ESD should keep a record of all accesses per user ID at their system level.
+Authorities in charge of providing access to the system should keep a record of all accesses per user ID at their system level.

 g.
-A review of the credentials (e.g. password modification, user account revocation) used to access the ESD should be performed at each system level regularly (at least each year) or whenever there is an upgrade of the security policy affecting the authentication mechanism (e.g. password policy).
+A review of the credentials (e.g. password modification, user account revocation) used to access the system should be performed at each system level regularly (at least each year) or whenever there is an upgrade of the security policy affecting the authentication mechanism (e.g. password policy).

 Authorisation

 h.
-Authorisation of the national coordinator for the EMSWe by the Commission/EMSA, or of the authorities implementing a local system (e.g. port community system) by the national coordinator for the EMSWe should be subject to the identification of the individuals in their organization responsible for the security management and security implementation.
+Authorisation of users accessing the system shall be made under the responsibility of the Commission/EMSA or of the national coordinator for the EMSWe.

 i.
-Authorities should grant access only to users in accordance with the rules in section 5.
+National coordinator for the EMSWe and the Commission/EMSA should grant access only to users in accordance with the rules in section 5.

 j.
 A review of the authorisation/access rights should be performed at each system level at least each year or whenever there is an upgrade of the security policy affecting the authorisation protocol (e.g. change in the access right policy).